BlairLeduc/picocalc-rogue/GUIDE.md

 ignored.

 **terse** [*noterse*]
 : Useful for those who are tired of the sometimes lengthy messages of rogue.
-This is a useful option for playing on slow terminals, so this option defaults to *terse* if you are on a slow (1200 baud or under) terminal.

 **jump** [*nojump*]
 : If this option is set, running moves will not be displayed until you reach the end of the move.
 This saves considerable cpu and display time.
-This option defaults to <i>jump</i> if you are using a slow terminal.

 **flush** [*noflush**]
 : All typeahead is thrown away after each round of battle.
 This is useful for those who type far ahead and then watch in dismay as a Bat kills them.

 **seefloor** [*seefloor*]
 : Display the floor around you on the screen as you move through dark rooms.
-Due to the amount of characters generated, this option defaults to *noseefloor* if you are using a slow terminal.

 **passgo** [*nopassgo*]
 : Follow turnings in passageways.
 If you run in a passage and you run into stone or a wall, rogue will see if it can turn to the right or left.
 If it can only turn one way, it will turn that way.
 If it can turn either or neither, it will stop.
 This algorithm can sometimes lead to slightly confusing occurrences which is why it defaults to *nopassgo*.

 **tombstone** [*tombstone*]
 : Print out the tombstone at the end if you get killed.
-This is nice but slow, so you can turn it off if you like.

 **inven** [*overwrite*]
 : Inventory type.
 This can have one of three
 values: *overwrite*, *slow*, or *clear*.
-With *overwrite* the top lines of the map are overwritten with the list when inventory is requested or when &ldquo;Which item do you wish to <b>. . .</b>? &rdquo;
+With *overwrite* the top lines of the map are overwritten with the list when inventory is requested or when &ldquo;Which item do you wish to **. . .**?&rdquo;
 questions are answered with a &ldquo;*&rdquo;.
 However, if the list is longer than a screenful, the screen is cleared.
 With *slow*, lists are displayed one item at a time on the top of the screen, and with *clear*, the screen is cleared, the list is displayed, and then the dungeon level is re-displayed.
-Due to speed considerations, *clear* is the default for terminals without clear-to-end-of-line capabilities.

-**name** [account
+**name** [account name]
-name]
 : This is the name of your character.
 It is used if you get on the top ten scorer&rsquo;s list.